Bucket Truck Online Training

 How many people can use this course?
 Can I play it for several employees at the same time?

-When a course is assigned to an employee, only that employee can take the course.
-There are many reasons for this, but most importantly the course is designed to train that one employee per OSHA regulations.
-Also, there is a final written exam at the end that will be linked to the trainee assigned.
-OSHA requires proof of training and if multiple people were to sit in on that one course, they would not get credit for taking it.
+Only one employee can take the course.
+There are many reasons for this, but most importantly, the course is designed to train one employee per OSHA regulations.
+Also, there is an online final exam at the end that will be linked to the trainee assigned.
+OSHA requires proof of training, and if multiple people were to sit in on that one course, they would not get credit for taking it.

 Are SCORM/Tin Can options available for use on our own company LMS?